DrafProject/elmada/readme.md

 # Citing Elmada

-If you use Elmada for academic work please cite [this open-access paper](https://doi.org/10.1016/j.apenergy.2021.117040) published in Applied Energy in 2021.
+If you use Elmada for academic work please cite [this open-access paper][paper] published in Applied Energy in 2021.

 # License